allenai/natural-instructions/tasks/README.md

 `task1314_country_abbreviation` | Given a country name, return the abbrevation name of the given country | Answer Generation `task1315_find_range_array` | Given a list of integers, find the range of the list  | Answer Generation `task1316_remove_duplicates_string` | Given a string, remove all the duplicate characters from the string  | Answer Generation
+`task1318_country_national_dish` | Given a country name, return the national dish name of the given country | Answer Generation